Specialty Meds: 10 of the Most Expensive Drugs

 Lumizyme could have a price tag running anywhere from $524,000 to 626,000 per year.
 While this drug may seem like a bargain at about $800 per vial, each patient, on average, would need about 56 vials per month, according to AHIP.

 It's obvious having a rare disease where you are missing a needed enzyme can be very expensive.

 Like Lumizyme, Carbaglu is extremely expensive, ranging from a minimum of $419,000 to a maximum of $790,000 per patient-per year as noted by AHIP.
 Of course, what is actually paid by insurance groups or the government may depend upon if any rebates are awarded if the drug is put on their formulary.
 And what the patient pays depends upon multiple factors that are often out of their hands.

-You might ask if Carbaglu treatment goes on for an extended time?
-In clincial trials the effectiveness of Carbaglu in the treatment of hyperammonemia due to the enzyme deficiency was evaluated in 23 patients who received treatment for a median of 7.9 years, with a range 0.6 to 20.8 years.
+Does Carbaglu treatment goes on for a long time?
+In clinical trials the effectiveness of Carbaglu in the treatment of hyperammonemia due to the enzyme deficiency was evaluated in 23 patients who received treatment for a median of 7.9 years, with a range from 7.2 months to over 20 years.
 Long-term treatment costs can be exhorbitant for the patient and the health care system to absorb.

 3. Brineura (cerliponase alfa)